Prof. Robert Moore

 I am married with a son, daughter and four grandsons.
 My hobbies include gardening and photography – when I have the time.

-I have always been deeply committed to the peace movement and to the struggle against racismin all its forms, I’m a member of the North Wales Regional Equality Network, a governor of two schools, Holywell High School and Ysgol Gwenffrwd.
+I have always been deeply committed to the peace movement and to the struggle against racism in all its forms, I’m a member of the North Wales Regional Equality Network and a governor of Ysgol Gwenffrwd.

 See also TORRO and The Group for Earth Observation